Google Image Charts Alternative: Choose the Right Replacement

 • You need self-hosted deployment

-• You need PDF, WebP, or JPG output
+• You need PDF or WebP output

-Use szum if
+Use Szum if

 • Design quality matters to your brand